 - an unmanned petrol station less than 20 metres from houses or other vulnerable objects

 You can apply for an environmental permit at the Service counter all-in-one permit for physical aspects' website (Omgevingsloket online, OLO, in Dutch).

 Is your business licensed to supply road transport fuels?
 You must use a certain percentage of renewable energy.
 This can be achieved by supplying biofuels.
 Biofuels are made from plant material or waste.
 You must use the Energy for Transport Registry to register the fuel deliveries, as well as the annual and reduction obligations.

 Do you own a petrol station with 2 or more filling installations (pumps)?
 At least half of the nozzles should supply E10 petrol.
 E10 is a blend of 90% regular unleaded and 10% ethanol.
 For the other half of the nozzles you may choose which fuel to supply.
-If your pump infrastructure allows you to only offer 1 type of fuel, you may choose yourself which type of fuel you supply.
+Owners of petrol stations with just one petrol pump can choose which type of petrol they sell.

 Fuel price comparison